nus-cs2030/1920-s2/contents/peerlearning/peerlearningtask.md

 * input: move your input files (.jsh and .in) into this directory
 * output: move your output files (.out) into this directory

-The file directoy structure will look something like this:
+The file directory structure will look something like this:

 ```shell script
 $ ls *